Functioning of democratic institutions

 In 2017 the Commission examined amendments to the Rules of Procedure of the Verkhovna Rada of Ukraine.
 While Rules reflected the constitutional provisions, the Commission recommended: their adoption as an internal act of Parliament, specific procedures to minimize the negative effect of Article 81 of the Constitution (allowing for a revocation of MPs mandate by a political party); to review the rules on the formation of coalitions.

 At the request of the European Court of Human Rights, in 2017 the Venice Commission prepared an amicus curiae brief for the case of Berlusconi v.
 Italy.
 The case concerned the revocation of the mandate of a Parliament member.
 Such revocation should be possible only for very serious offences, and should be, ideally, provided by the Constitution or an organic law.
 The brief was based on the analysis of examples from 62 countries, and concluded that, in most cases, the Parliament has limited discretion in such cases, where the Parliament member has been found guilty of a criminal offence.
 The procedures before Parliament should not necessarily offer all fair trial guarantees, and an appeal to the constitutional court would not be mandatory.
+In November 2018, upon the request of the applicant following his rehabilitation, the Court decided to strike the case out of the list.

 The opinion of 2016 on the constitutional reform in Albania examined, inter alia, the question of participation of the executive and legislative branches in the election of the members of the bodies of judicial governance.